1 Introduction

 Note:

-The string created bymarkup="serialize"
+The string created bymarkup="serialize" may

 vary in different STX implementations, because some of the